ProAgileAB/agile-team-development/guides/Ground-Rules-and-Decision-Making.md

 ### Part 1: Intro

 *One more thing before we get started on today’s topics.
 We will all be investing a whole day working on this, and we all have other things we could do instead.
-So it’s is very important that we make sure we get as much value of this day as possible.
+So, it’s is very important that we make sure we get as much value of this day as possible.
 Agreed?*

 *So, what I would like us to do now is to simple agree on a few ground rules for today on how we will work together to make this day the best possible.
 Let’s start with a quick pairwise discussion on what would be the most important ground rules for us to have a really productive and enjoyable day today?
 3 minutes...*